 Could we do that for complete strangers?
 Could one coaching call make a difference for them?

 Last week one such person, let’s call her Sara, emailed us her prospecting email that she was getting no response to, never mind setting up meetings and appointments.
-After we dissected her email on the Live Sales Lab (click here to listen to the recording), she sent us this note:
+After we dissected her email on the Live Sales Lab, she sent us this note:

 Thank you for addressing my e-mail it today’s webinar session.
 It was very helpful.
 I didn’t realize that my e-mail was all about me, but you both are right...What would you recommend I say/or change for my voice mail messages?